Aaron Ramsey: Loan to Rangers

 On 31 January 2022, Ramsey signed on loan for Scottish Premiership champions Rangers, for the remainder of the 2021–22 season.
-While at Rangers, he scored twice in the league against Dundee and Celtic, and in the UEFA Europa League Final, he came on as a late extra-time substitute, only to have his penalty saved by Eintracht Frankfurt's Kevin Trapp in the resulting shootout.
+While at Rangers, he scored twice in the league against Dundee and Celtic, and in the UEFA Europa League final, he came on as a late extra-time substitute, only to have his penalty saved by Eintracht Frankfurt's Kevin Trapp in the resulting shootout.
 Three days later, he was an unused substitute in the Scottish Cup final, as Rangers won the Scottish Cup, defeating Hearts 2–0 after extra-time.
 On 26 July, Juventus announced the termination of his contract.

-Nice
+Later career

 On 1 August 2022, Ramsey signed for Nice on a free transfer.
 On 7 August, he scored the equaliser on his debut in a 1–1 draw against Toulouse.

-On 15 July 2023, Ramsey's contract with Nice was terminated by mutual consent.
+On 15 July 2023, Ramsey's contract with Nice was terminated by mutual consent, and he rejoined Cardiff City on a two-year deal.

-Second return to Cardiff City

-On 15 July 2023, Ramsey rejoined Cardiff City on a two-year deal.
 His son, Sonny, joined the Cardiff City academy on the same day.

 On 19 April 2025, following head coach Omer Riza being relieved of his duties, Cardiff announced that Ramsey would be taking over as head coach for the club's final three games of the 2024–25 season.
 On 30 June 2025, he departed Cardiff City for a second time.

-UNAM

-In July 2025, Ramsey joined Mexican club Pumas UNAM on a free transfer, following the expiry of his Cardiff City contract.
+In July 2025, Ramsey joined Mexican club UNAM on a free transfer, following the expiry of his Cardiff City contract.
 He made his debut for Pumas on 24 August 2025 in a 0–0 draw against Puebla.
 One week later, Ramsey scored his first goal for Pumas, netting a 92nd-minute winner in a home game against Atlas.

-On 31 October 2025, Ramsey left Pumas UNAM after the club and the player agreed to a mutual termination of his contract.
-The decision followed a difficult period in which Ramsey made only six appearances, struggled with fitness issues and missed trainings amid an emotional personal crisis triggered by the disappearance of his dog, “Halo”, which reportedly had a significant impact on him.
+On 31 October 2025, Ramsey left UNAM after the club and the player agreed to a mutual termination of his contract.
+The decision followed a difficult period in which Ramsey made only six appearances, struggled with fitness issues and missed trainings amid an emotional personal crisis triggered by the disappearance of his dog, which reportedly had a significant impact on him.

+On 7 April 2026, Ramsey retired from football at the age of 35.

+Managerial career

+Oxford United

+On 23 June 2026, Ramsey was appointed head coach of EFL League One club Oxford United.